MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/overview-and-usage-scenarios.md

 Use a memory-optimized table for the data ingestion.
 If the ingestion consists mostly of inserts (rather than updates) and [!INCLUDE[hek_2](../../includes/hek-2-md.md)] storage footprint of the data is a concern, either

-- Use a job to regularly batch-offload data to a disk-based table with a [Clustered Columnstore index](../indexes/columnstore-indexes-overview.md), using a job that does `INSERT INTO <disk-based table> SELECT FROM <memory-optimized table>`; or
+- Use a job to regularly batch-offload data to a disk-based table with a [clustered columnstore index](../indexes/columnstore-indexes-overview.md), using a job that does `INSERT INTO <disk-based table> SELECT FROM <memory-optimized table>`; or
 - Use a [temporal memory-optimized table](../tables/system-versioned-temporal-tables-with-memory-optimized-tables.md) to manage historical data - in this mode, historical data lives on disk, and data movement is managed by the system.

 The [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] samples repository contains a smart grid application that uses a temporal memory-optimized table, a memory-optimized table type, and a natively compiled stored procedure, to speed up data ingestion, while managing the [!INCLUDE[hek_2](../../includes/hek-2-md.md)] storage footprint of the sensor data: